CS1666-CleanupCrew/Cleanup-crew/README.md

 * 10%: Rooms should be structured and put in order.
 Levels should have a logical continuation.
 * 35%: All rooms should be finished and put in order.
 The game should be gracefully concluded.
 * 10%: Sound effects should be made.
 Potentially background music might be added
-* 10Fluid dynamics of all gases should be finished
+* 10%: Fluid dynamics of all gases should be finished
-* 10% Level layout and room layout is different everytime
+* 10%: Level layout and room layout is different everytime
-* 10% Rewards for completing a room drop
+* 10%: Rewards for completing a room drop

 ...